ptmerz/gmxbenchmark/README.rst

 Pure water box, 348 molecules, 1044 atoms, box size 2.2nm x 2.2nm x 2.2nm.
 The topology prescribes constraints using settle.
 Uses reaction field with ``epsilon-rf = 0``.
-The equilibration script uses thermostatting, while the benchmarking simulation is ran in NVE.
+The equilibration script uses thermostatting, while the benchmarking simulation is run in NVE.
 Note: Changing the ensemble sampled can easily be done using the ``--mdp`` option of ``gmxbenchmark-prepare``.

 ``h2o``
 ~~~~~~~
 Pure water box, 348 molecules, 1044 atoms, box size 2.2nm x 2.2nm x 2.2nm.
 The topology prescribes no
 constraints.
 Uses reaction field with ``epsilon-rf = 0``.
 The equilibration script uses thermostatting, while
-the benchmarking simulation is ran in NVE.
+the benchmarking simulation is run in NVE.
 Note: Changing the ensemble sampled can easily be done using the
 ``--mdp`` option of ``gmxbenchmark-prepare``.

 Contributing new systems
 ~~~~~~~~~~~~~~~~~~~~~~~~
 New systems should come with an equilibrated starting structure, a topology file, a ``mdp``-parameter file for the benchmarking run, and a short description.
-If the system is suitable to be ran at different sizes using the ``--multiply`` option, ``mdp``-parameter files for minimization and equilibration should be added.
+If the system is suitable to be run at different sizes using the ``--multiply`` option, ``mdp``-parameter files for minimization and equilibration should be added.